ninoNinkovic/LiveStamps/README.md

 # Output: Date is 28-03-2015
 ```

-The default regex paradigm can be modified in the settings file by editing the following keys, CAREFUL!:
+The default regex paradigm can be modified in the settings file by editing the following keys:

+**CAREFUL!**

 ```
 "autoregex" : " \\* @{0}.+",  // Stamp name is injected into regex pattern at flag {0}